-6-11.4.
-Permitted Principal Uses
+6-3.3.1.5: Use Regulations (formerly 6-11.4.
+Permitted Principal Uses)

-- A. Single Family Sub-District Single Family Dwellings are permitted as of right and may be used year-round. - B. Seasonal Cottage Sub-District Seasonal Cottages are permitted as of right, but use and occupancy shall be limited to seasonal use only between April 15 and October 15 of any given year.
+A. Single Family Sub-District - Single Family Dwellings are permitted as of right and may be used year-round.

+B. Seasonal Cottage Sub-District - Seasonal Cottages are permitted as of right, but use and occupancy shall be limited to seasonal use only between April 15 and October 15 of any given year.

-6-11.5.
-Permitted Accessory Structures and Uses
+6-3.3.1.6: Permitted Accessory Structures and Uses

-- A. Accessory Buildings or Structures Accessory Buildings or Structures are permitted as of right in both subdistricts, subject to the following limitations: - 1. a maximum of two Accessory Buildings and/or Structures per lot; - 2. total gross floor area of all Accessory Buildings and/or Structures on each lot shall not be greater than 576 SF: - 3.
+- A. Accessory Buildings or Structures Accessory Buildings or Structures are permitted as of right in both sub-districts, subject to the following limitations: - 1. a maximum of two Accessory Buildings and/or Structures per lot; - 2. total gross floor area of all Accessory Buildings and/or Structures on each lot shall not be greater than 576 SF; - 3.
 Maximum permitted height of 15 feet. - 4.
 Minimum side or rear yard setback of 5 feet. - B. Home Occupations Home Occupations are permitted as of right in both sub-districts, subject to the following additional limitations: - 1.
 No more than one employee who does not reside in the building or structure; - 2.
 No more than one commercial vehicle shall be parked on the property; - 3.
 No external display or sale of goods or services shall be permitted.

-6-11.6.
-Dimensional and Density Regulations
+6-3.3.1.7: Dimensional and Density Regulations

-- A. General Requirement: Except as provided under Section 6-11.5.A., all lots, new construction and reconstruction of or additions, alterations or extensions to any principal or accessory buildings or structures shall comply with the dimensional regulations listed in Table 1 at Section 6-11.6(E). - B. Exceptions: This Section contemplates that new lots will be created through a subdivision to accommodate the principal and accessory buildings or structures in the SCPZD existing at the time of adoption of this Section.
-The following exceptions to the dimensional regulations in Table 1 at Section 6-11.6(E) shall apply within the SCPZD: - East of Conomo Point Road New lots approximating the currently shown lease areas may be created on the eastern side of Conomo Point Road within the SCPZD (currently identified as Assessor's Map 19, Lots 116, 117 and 118) to accommodate the existing buildings and structures, provided that (a) such lots shall have a minimum lot area of 3,500 square feet and a minimum frontage of 80 feet, and (b) the existing buildings and structures on such lots shall have minimum front yard and side yard setbacks of 5 feet, and a minimum rear yard setback of 1 foot. - 2.
-West of Conomo Point Road New lots complying with the lot area and frontage requirements in Table 1 at Section 6-11.6(E) may be created within the areas of the SCPZD west of Conomo Point Road to accommodate the existing buildings and structures, even if the new lot lines render the existing buildings or structures nonconforming. - C. Regulation of Nonconforming Lots and Structures: All newly-created nonconforming lots created pursuant to this Section and all existing buildings and structures rendered nonconforming as a result of the newly-created lots created pursuant to this Section are hereby deemed to be lawful nonconforming lots and lawfully existing nonconforming buildings or structures.
-Future reconstruction, alterations, extensions and/or additions to such nonconforming lots and buildings/structures are subject to the following: - 1.
-As-of-Right Changes: Any reconstruction, alteration, extension or addition to any existing nonconforming building or structure that conforms to the dimensional requirements listed in Table 1 at Section 6-11.6(E) and does not increase any existing nonconformity shall be permitted as-of-right, except as provided in subsection 2(b) below concerning nonconforming lots created on the eastern side of Conomo Point Road.
+- A. General Requirement: Except as provided under Section 6-3.3.1.6.A, all lots, new construction and reconstruction of or additions, alterations or extensions to any principal or accessory buildings or structures shall comply with the dimensional regulations listed in Table 1 at Section 6-3.3.1.7E. - B. Exceptions: This Section contemplates that new lots will be created through a subdivision to accommodate the principal and accessory buildings or structures in the SCPZD existing at the time of adoption of this Section.
+The following exceptions to the dimensional regulations in Table 1 at Section 6-3.3.1.7E shall apply within the SCPZD: - 1.
+East of Conomo Point Road New lots approximating the currently shown lease areas may be created on the eastern side of Conomo Point Road within the SCPZD (currently identified as Assessor's Map 19, Lots 116, 117 and 118) to accommodate the existing buildings and structures, provided that (a) such lots shall have a minimum lot area of 3,500 square feet and a minimum frontage of 80 feet, and (b) the existing buildings and structures on such lots shall have minimum front yard and side yard setbacks of 5 feet, and a minimum rear yard setback of 1 foot. - West of Conomo Point Road New lots complying with the lot area and frontage requirements in Table 1 at Section 6-3.3.1.7.E may be created within the areas of the SCPZD west of Conomo Point Road to accommodate the existing buildings and structures, even if the new lot lines render the existing buildings or structures nonconforming.